ATIC-Yugandhar/cis-eks-kyverno/opentofu/compliant/README.md

 # CIS-Compliant EKS Automation (Compliant Cluster)

 **This stack provisions a reference CIS-compliant EKS cluster for validating plan-level Kyverno JSON policies.
-It is used as the gold standard for passing all enforceable CIS controls at the Terraform plan stage.**
+It is used as the gold standard for passing all enforceable CIS controls at the OpenTofu/Terraform plan stage.**

-- Automated validation is performed using `scripts/test-terraform-policies.sh`.
+- Automated validation is performed using `scripts/test-opentofu-policies.sh`.
 - See `policies/README.md` for policy organization and structure.

 ## Prerequisites